open-rmf/rmf-cloud-tools/docs/ansible_primer.md

-# ansible_primer
+# Ansile Primer

 Ansible is a useful automation tool for setting up infrastructure.
 We use it because it requires no setup on the target devices ( apart from SSH key access ) and is written in YAML, which helps readability.
 We use Ansible to automate the setting up of various Ansible Roles to accomplish infrastructure setup objectives.

 You can think of Ansible Roles as certain capabilities of an infrastructure device, which can be layered over each other.
-For example, the [Gateway](/docs/architecture.md#Gateway) a combination of a few ansible Roles:
+For example, the [Gateway](/docs/architecture.md#Gateway) has a combination of a few ansible Roles:

 * hotspot / bridge
 * wireguard client